benlumia007/wp-4-docker-dashboard/user/content/_index.md

 ---
 title: "Sites"
 ---
-Here are sites that gets generated.
+Here, you will find sites that has been generated for easy access through the dashboard.